erichgess/erichgess.github.io/source/_posts/2014-04-04-type-providers-tutorial-part-2.markdown

 1. The function `ProvidedProperty` is the most important piece in this step.
 It creates a Property member which can then be added to our generated type.
 1.  `t.AddMember staticProp` we add the Static Property we created to our type `Hello`.
 1.  `staticProp.AddXmlDocDelayed` just adds Intellisense documentation for this property.
 You'll see this text if you over your mouse over `Tutorial.Hello.StaticProperty`.

+##### Testing
+Build and send our Library to F# Interactive then open the "Tutorial" namespace.
+Try executing `Tutorial.Hello.StaticProperty` and see what you get.
+It should be `val it : string = "World!"`.
+Which is awesome!
+We now have a generated type which actually does something!